StatisticsCurrently 20 members

-After that comes various announcements from the Membership Co-ordinator.
+After that comes various announcements from the Vice President.
 We keep each other informed of how many referrals are passed around the table and how many visitors come along to our meetings.

 Next on the agenda - the Secretary/Treasurer's report; the Secretary /Treasurer announces the speakers for the weeks ahead, and introduces the speaker of that particular day.
 Each week a member has the chance to make a 10 minute presentation to chapter members to give them the chance to really ram home the message about what they do.